 Food, refreshments and shelter will be experienced, but be prepared to beg, barter and trade to complete your meal.

 N’Arweet Carolyn Briggs, Tammi Jonas & Jennifer Sheridan

-Supported by – Refuge is supported by the Australian Government through the Australia Council, its arts funding and advisory body; and the University of Melbourne.
+Supported by – Refuge is supported by the Australian Government through the Australia Council, its arts funding and advisory body; The Victorian Government through Creative Victoria; and the University of Melbourne.

 Refuge supporting partners are Emergency Management Victoria, Red Cross Australia, SES Footscray Division, The Huddle at The North Melbourne Football Club, the University of Melbourne’s Research Unit in Public Cultures, Resilient Melbourne, ACTNatimuk, Nati Frinj Biennale, Creative Recovery Network and Horsham Rural City Council.